CristianBuca/MS2_MyCrypto/README.md

 5. Update script with ID and token.
 6. Extra documentation on the API can be found [Here](https://www.emailjs.com/docs/).

+**Using the CoinGeko API:**

+1. CoinGeko offers a free plan for the API that does not require signing up for it.
+2. Going on the [documentation page](https://www.coingecko.com/en/api/documentation) provides information for each endpoint.
+3. Expand endpoint of interest and click "Try it out", fill in parameters that match your query and click "Execute".
+4. Use the generated URL to make the call to the API.
+5. Along with the URL a response body preview and response headers are also available.

 ## **Credits**

 _I have followed dozens of projects and video tutorials trying to find the solutions that would fit this project.